 Over the last six months the Docker Store, which was first introduced as a private beta nearly a year and a half ago in June 2016, has come on leaps and bounds.

-It has quickly, but without much fanfare, become a one-stop shop for all things Docker, with both the documentation and home pages linking back to content now hosted on the store.
+It has quickly, but without much fanfare, become a one stop shop for all things Docker, with the both the documentation and home pages linking back to content now hosted on the store.

 So what is the Docker Store?

-In short, it is a marketplace for containers, plugins and also Docker itself there is a mixture of free and also paid content from both Docker themselves as well as third party providers.
+In short, it is a market place for containers, plugins and also Docker itself there is a mixture of free and also paid content from both Docker themselves as well as third part providers.

 As you can see from the screenshot above, there are currently four main sections.